plamzi/AreaList-GTM/README.md

 ```

 <b>Note:</b> In most situations, you'd want to include the contents of the main script inline rather than via the GitHub link shown in the basic example above.
+If you are running multiple configurations, it would make sense to place the script on your server so multiple tags can use it.

 <b>Note:</b> More advanced implementations may choose to populate some or all parts of arealist_config using GTM variables.